-Student leaders from the Pittsburgh campus have created the Pitt Community Compact and have asked students, faculty and staff on all campuses to take this pledge to emphasize our culture of adhering to behaviors to protect the community.
+Student leaders from the Pittsburgh campus have created the Pitt Community Compact and have asked students, faculty and staff on all campuses to personally commit to emphasizing our culture of adhering to behaviors to protect the community.
 The Compact focuses on individual health and wellbeing, impact on others and accountability.
 It ends with, “No matter your affiliation, we are all members of the same community.
 We are all in this together, and we will get through this together.”

 Code of Conduct Updates

 A new code violation regarding compliance with health rules has been added to the Student Code of Conduct: a student who “Fails to comply with guidance set forth by the University, federal, state and/or local authorities regarding public health and/or safety” may be sanctioned.
 As with every violation of the code, when student misconduct occurs, Student Affairs oversees impartial procedures and opportunities for personal development and improvement.
 Students who violate the Code of Conduct may be restricted from campus facilities, including classrooms when classes resume in person.
 Violations can also result in sanctions as serious as semester suspensions.

 Learn how faculty and staff members should deal with various scenarios—in and outside the classroom—involving non-compliance with Pitt health and safety standards

 To help ensure all Pitt faculty, staff and students who are returning to campus have the knowledge they need to do so as safely as possible, participation in an online health and safety training is required.
 This training covers topics including:

 - Changes the University has made to help keep the community safe

 - Steps everyone is required to take to help keep themselves and others safe

 - Information about steps to take if a person experiences symptoms of COVID-19

 - Resources for supporting a culture of health and safety